HeyThereEK/3s-a-crowd/README.md

 The jump timer was removed to allow for infinite jumps.
 When the player reaches the end they beat the game.
 There was more potential for procedural generation here.

+## Game Engine

+Our game engine includes a lot of features.
+We added functions meant to allow users to provide a path to a music file that automically plays in the background, procedural generation that randomly creates obstacles from a vector of options,  collision, movement, gravity, and jumping.
+We also removed dead code (direction changes, all the enemy code, etc), and refactored functions for easier utilization of code.
+We included functionality from features in our previous games, like:
+- Collision
+- Movement
+- Gravity
+- Jumping
+- Rendering
+- Entity management
+- Camera management